-If you’ve read enough online articles on job seeking (ahem), you may have come across the phrase “personal branding.”
+If you’ve read enough online articles on job seeking, you may have come across the phrase “personal branding.”
 You may have read — or been told — to do it on resumes, in cover letters and in interviews.
 But what is it?
 And how do you do it … or more specifically, how do you do it without coming off as arrogant or excessively motivated?
 Here’s a way to make sense of this trendy job-seeking behavior.

 Remember that you probably need to leave as much room as possible for those experience bullets, because they may need a bit more explanation to civilian employers.
 So break it down to two or three sentences.
 Use bold adjectives.
-And don’t focus on an experience so much as the trait it gave you: employers won’t think you’re special because you served in combat, but they will think you’re special if you developed quick decision-making skills in combat.
+And don’t focus on experience so much as the trait it gave you: employers won’t think you’re special because you served in combat, but they will think you’re special if you developed quick decision-making skills in combat.

 Creating a simple, powerful narrative will put a picture of you in the head of a recruiter or an employer.
 That picture is more lasting than even the best bullets or the most amazing prior successes.
-Your personal brand creates the narrative and the skeleton of that picture, but carrying your personal brand through the experience bullets, the cover letter and the interview fills in that picture.
+Your personal brand creates the narrative and the skeleton of that picture.
+Carrying your personal brand through the experience bullets, the cover letter, and the interview fills in that picture.